MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/multistep-forms-copilot.md

 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
 > - This feature doesn't support non-English language input.
 > - This feature will be available for preview in the United States only.
-> - To understand capabilities and limitations of AI-powered and Copilot features in Power Pages design studio, see [FAQ for Copilot for design studio](../faqs-design-studio.md).
+> - To understand capabilities and limitations of AI-powered and Copilot features in Power Pages design studio, see [FAQ for creating AI-generated form or multistep form](../faqs-create-form.md).

 ## **Prerequisites**